-Participation in the data matching exercise assists in the prevention and detection of fraud and involves the provision of particular sets of data to the Cabinet Office for matching for each exercise, and these are set out in the Cabinet Office’s guidance, which can be found at https://www.gov.uk/guidance/national-fraud-initiative-public-sector-data-requirements
+Participation in the data matching exercise assists in the prevention and detection of fraud and involves the provision of particular sets of data to the Cabinet Office for matching for each exercise, and these are set out in the Cabinet Office’s guidance.

 The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under Part 6 of the Local Audit and Accountability Act 2014.
 It does not require the consent of the individuals concerned under the General Data Protection Regulations 2018.

-For further information on the Cabinet Office’s legal powers and the reasons why it matches particular information see https://www.gov.uk/government/collections/national-fraud-initiative
+Read more information on the Cabinet Office’s legal powers and the reasons why it matches particular information.

-The key contact for the Trust is Rob Adamson, Deputy Director of Finance.
-If you have any queries regarding the exercise he can be contacted by:
+The key contact for the Trust is Rob Adamson, deputy director of finance.
+If you have any queries, email Robert.Adamson@swyt.nhs.uk

 Page last updated on: